 Rumbidzai Rambanapasi, Court Reporter

-Presiding magistrate Tafadzwa Miti granted the protection order in Zinyama’s favour.
+In his ruling, magistrate Noah Gwatidzo granted the protection order in Chingwaru’s favour.